Frequently Asked Questions

 Why do physicians and hospitals recommend a Long Term Acute Care Hospital?

 Traditional hospitals are equipped and staffed to manage critically ill and medically complex patients for a limited amount of time.
 A Long Term Acute Care Hospital is specifically designed to manage these same patients over a longer period of time.
-The two LTACHs in New Jersey are located inside full service hospitals and are able to provide excellent care to this higher level patient population.

 What clinical conditions are treated at Acuity Healthcare?